CAPSULE

 Workspace and retreat areas

-Thanks to the more compact layout, some space can be used for either working or recreational setups, the latter using more natural colours and lighting to offer operators a retreat during downtimes in the cleanroom, aiming to improve well-being.
+Due to the more compact layout, some space can be used for either working or recreational setups, the latter using more natural colours and lighting to offer operators a retreat during downtimes in the cleanroom, aiming to improve well-being.

 How does this benefit the environment?